By: Thom Fain

 The mask, as the kids say, is off.

 When the relationships between nations become uncertain, the financial relationships built on top of them become uncertain too.
 And when everything becomes uncertain at once, you get deleveraging — which is the clinical term for the moment when everyone tries to unwind their bets simultaneously, and everything in the markets goes down.
-Not some things.
-Everything.
+Not some things, but everything.
 Because in a leveraged system, the selling feeds on itself.

 So to summarize: We built an economy that requires perpetual growth, funded by perpetual borrowing, sustained by a perpetually expanding workforce, stabilized by perpetual geopolitical trust, and quietly backstopped by a central bank that everyone agreed to pretend was apolitical.
 And now we’re looking at a world where AI might shrink the workforce, where borrowing costs are no longer trivially low, where foreign sovereigns are quietly heading for the Treasury exits, where the Fed is printing the difference, where the new chair of that Fed is being asked to choose between economic gravity and political consequence, and where the geopolitical consensus that underwrote the whole arrangement is fracturing in real time.